-Access Programs offered by Cerro Coso include three state-funded programs dedicated to helping and assisting community college students who are faced with special challenges in obtaining their education.
-The programs are Extended Opportunities Program and Services (EOPS); Cooperative Agency Resources for Education (CARE); and Disabled Student Program and Services (DSPS); and and California Work Opportunity and Responsibility to Kids (CalWORKs).
+Access Programs offered by Cerro Coso include four state-funded programs dedicated to helping and assisting community college students who are faced with special challenges in obtaining their education.
+The programs are Extended Opportunities Program and Services (EOPS); Cooperative Agency Resources for Education (CARE); Disabled Student Program and Services (DSPS); and and California Work Opportunity and Responsibility to Kids (CalWORKs).

 Services offered depend on the program(s) you are eligible for: this includes an assigned support team and counselor, and may consist of book vouchers, transportation passes, networking and leadership training, assigned Learning Assistant, the High Tech Center (IWV and KRV), interpreters, the Student Services United Club, social activities, taped books, and a career decision-making process.
 All services are individualized to meet the needs of the Access Programs students.